mk-maddin/wattpilot-HA/README.md

 Allows for control of [Fronius Wattpilot](https://www.fronius.com/en/solar-energy/installers-partners/technical-data/all-products/solutions/fronius-wattpilot/fronius-wattpilot/wattpilot-home-11-j) wallbox/electro vehicle charging devices via home assistant with the following features:

 - charging mode change
+- start / stop charging
 - configuration for different charging behaviours
 - sensors for charging box status
+- next trip timing configuration via service call
-- log value changes for properties of the wallbox as warnings
+- log value changes for properties of the wallbox as warnings (enable/disable via service call)
-- can enable/disable e-go cloud charging API
-	-> this is at your own responsibility - is not clear if fronius/you "pay" in some way for the e-go cloud API and thus are legally allowed to use
+- can enable/disable e-go cloud charging API (enable/disable via service call) -> this is at your own responsibility - is not clear if fronius/you "pay" in some way for the e-go cloud API and thus are legally allowed to use
 	-> as it is not required at the moment for the functionality of this component, I do not recommend to enable